 David Diehl is a music educator who is currently the dean of the School of Music at Trevecca Nazarene University.
 This is his 23rd year of employment at dear old TNU.
 Previous to that, David worked in the Davidson County Public School system for 6 years at Hunters Lane High School and Dupont Hadley Middle School.

 Brodrick Thomas currently serves as the Director of Community Engagement and Reconciliation at Trevecca Nazarene University.
 Before the promotion to his current position, Brodrick served in Trevecca’s graduate school and plant operations.
 Before his move to Nashville in 2011, Brodrick graduated from Auburn University with a bachelors in Business Administration.
 He also has an MBA, a Masters in Organizational Leadership, and completed his Ed.D in Educational Leadership.
-Brodrick is married Lauren and they have a one year old, Wren.
+Brodrick is married to Lauren and they have a beautiful one-year-old, Wren.

 Letitia Washington has had the honor of twenty five plus years in prison ministry in Tennessee and Pennsylvania.
 She served as a director of Urban Ministry in Philadelphia in the Cambria Park area and as an Associate Minister in West Chester, Pennsylvania.
 She received her Bachelor from Trevecca, Master from Nazarene Theological Seminary and is presently working on her dissertation at Wesley Theological Seminary.
 Presently she has been assigned to the Emmaus family through the 510 Foundation.

 Casey McEwan is the newest member of the Justice Circle Council.
 She studied Nursing at Belmont University.